 The results in figure 4 show that the distance between acquirer and target PTAD has a significant negative impact on the propensity of choosing the target.
-A more quantitative interpretation can be done by taking the antilog of the = coefficient.
-With а $\beta{PTAD}$ -0.32 obtain odds we the of $e^{-0.32} = 0.7261$ .
+A more quantitative interpretation can be done by taking the antilog of the coefficient.
+With a $\beta{PTAD} = -0.32$ we obtain the odds of $e^{-0.32} = 0.7261$.
 This suggests that for an increase in distance of one thousand kilometers the probability (odds) of choosing a target decreases by 27.4 percent.
 Like Grinblatt and Keloharju (2001b) we regressed with OLS for a robustness check; this delivers similar results (not reported).
 With rising target size the influence of distance remains stable.

 As expected, the leverage coefficient has a negative but not consistently significant impact on the decision of an investor to acquire a company.
 Since leverage is defined between zero and one, the coefficient is hard to interpret.
 The lack of significance is not surprising as there are two effects in financial leverage that are contrary to each other: Less risk-averse acquirers might seek high equity returns in highly levered firms whereas a risk-averse acquirer would hesitate to invest.
-The RoA's coefficient does not show significance except for Mid Cap sector whereas the P/B ratio, the second industry-specific variable has a positive sign.
+The RoA's coefficient is not significance except for the Mid Cap sector, whereas the P/B ratio, the second industry-specific variable, has a positive sign.
 This may reflect that, over all, the market assesses the target in the same way the acquirer does.
 One possible explanation for short distance M&A could be that the majority of transactions merge for local monopoly.
 On the contrary, we see a stronger negative impact in inter-industry transactions which we will investigate in the following chapter.

 As for a provisional result we conclude that distance seems to play a decisive role in M&A. But further questions arise.
 After identifying some impact of distance, is there a spatial distortion or rather a proximity preference?
 How can we quantify this proximity preference, as the mere distance reveals no relative measurement?
-And last, not least, what drives a potential home bias?